uh-waterfountain/uh-waterfountain.github.io/index.md

 ### Milestone 1: Mockup development
 The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.

-Milestone 1 was managed using [UH Water Fountain Github Project Board:](https://github.com/uh-waterfountain/uh-waterfountain/projects/2)
+Milestone 1 was managed using [UH Water Fountain Github Project Board M1:](https://github.com/uh-waterfountain/uh-waterfountain/projects/2)

-## Walkthrough videos

-## Example enhancements
+### Milestone 2
+Milestone 2

+Milestone 2 is currently being managed using [UH Water Fountain Github Project Board M2:](https://github.com/uh-waterfountain/uh-waterfountain/projects/3)

 ## Contact Us